* Encouraging economic data keep euro largely stable

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The euro meanwhile came under selling pressure even as data on Monday showed investor sentiment towards Germany climbed to a record high.
-The euro zone's biggest economy fueled a brisk economic recovery in the region, where growth was robust in October, according to surveys.
+Investor sentiment towards Germany climbed to a record high, Monday's data showed, as the euro zone's largest economy fueled a brisk economic recovery in the region, and region-wide growth was robust in October, according to a survey.

 The dollar had been solid after strong U.S. services and factory data released before the weekend backed expectations that the Federal Reserve will raise interest rates next month and tighten further in 2018.

-Elsewhere, Australia's central bank on Tuesday left its cash rate at a record-low 1.5 percent, and it looked likely to remain sidelined for months, with inflation low and debt-laden consumers cautious.
+Australia's central bank on Tuesday left its cash rate at a record-low 1.5 percent, and it looked likely to remain sidelined for months, with inflation low and debt-laden consumers cautious .

-The Australian dollar gained half a percent to $0.7650 after gaining by a similar quantum on Monday against a stronger U.S. dollar.
+The Australian dollar was little changed at $0.7665 after gaining about 0.5 percent on Monday against a stronger U.S. dollar.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Reporting by Saikat Chatterjee; Editing by Catherine Evans)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Reporting by Saikat Chatterjee, editing by Larry King)